gps1539/stock_quote/README.md

 ```

 ## How to use
+A key is now required.
+Create an account at iexcloud.io, find your API tokens and enter the "Publishable" token using --key

 When adding the stock symbol, quantity and price are required

 Allows multiple portfolios to be created and used.
 They are created as directories under user's home directory.
 Program will create 3 files in each portfolio directory to store portfolio info (cost.npy, last.npy and stocks.npy)